- Published: 14 April 2008 14 April 2008

 Director - Graham Christie, is retired after 35 years in the telecommunications industry.
 Joining the club in early 2007, Graham is a past president of the Sunshine Nomads and has been Queensland’s representative on the Branch Support Committee and in this time has seen 7 new branches formed.
 Graham and his wife Kaye have spent several years on the road and have been caravanning for 15 years.
 He is keen to improve the lifestyle of all RVers by striving to attain the objects of the ACC.

-Treasurer and Webmaster - Rob Tudor, Victoria, retired.
+Webmaster - Rob Tudor, Victoria, retired.
 Rob retired in 2003, bought a caravan and went travelling.
 Prior to retirement he worked for over 30 years in the Information Technology industry both in Australia and overseas.
-He is a Fellow of the Financial Services Institute of Australasia and holds an Economics Degree majoring in Accounting.
-He maintains his own web site detailing his travels and is also the webmaster for the club.
+He maintains his own web site detailing his travels and is the webmaster for the club.

 Publicity Officer - Lionel Mussell, Victoria, Author.
 Lionel has over 40 years and 2 million kilometres experience travelling this great land.
 He has written a range of books on travelling Australia, operates his own web site which provides advice to caravanners and tourists who look for answers to their wide range of questions about travel in Australia.
 Lionel also writes his monthly "On the Wallaby" column for "Caravan World".